History of geodesy: Initial developments

 Speculation and theorizing ranged from the flat disc advocated by Homer to the spherical body reportedly postulated by Pythagoras.
 Anaximenes, an early Greek philosopher, believed strongly that the Earth was rectangular in shape.
 Some early Greek philosophers alluded to a spherical Earth, though with some ambiguity.
 Pythagoras (6th century BC) was among those said to have originated the idea, but this might reflect the ancient Greek practice of ascribing every discovery to one or another of their ancient wise men.
-Pythagoras was a mathematician, and he supposedly reasoned that the gods would create a perfect figure which to him was a sphere.
+Pythagoras was a mathematician, and he supposedly reasoned that the gods would create a perfect figure which to him was a sphere, but there is no evidence for this claim.
 Some idea of the sphericity of Earth seems to have been known to both Parmenides and Empedocles in the 5th century BC, and although the idea cannot reliably be ascribed to Pythagoras, it might nevertheless have been formulated in the Pythagorean school in the 5th century BC although some disagree.
-After the 5th century BC, no Greek writer of repute thought the world was anything but round.
+After the 5th century BC, just a few Greek writers of repute thought the world was anything but round.
 The Pythagorean idea was supported later by Aristotle.
 Efforts commenced to determine the size of the sphere.